digitalbazaar/bedrock-examples/basic-skin/README.md

 bedrock.config.views.vars.angular.templates.overrides
 ```

-Both its keys and values are URLs that are relative to [bower][] package names.
+Both its keys and values are URLs that are relative to package names.
 Therefore, an entry with a key of `example-unskinned/unskinned.html` and a
 value of `example-skinned/skinned.html` will cause the [AngularJS][] application
 to use `example-skinned/skinned.html` instead of